-660-126.N TRANSPARENCY
+660-132.N TRANSPARENCY

-Governed by the building type regulations, the transparency of a facade is measured for each story separately using 2 regulations: (1) an overall minimum transparency percentage per story, and (2) where applicable per building type, maximum blank wall segments (per 660-126.N.(3), below).
-See Article 3.

-- (1) Definition of Transparency.
-For the purposes of this zoning ordinance, transparency is the measurement of the percentage of a facade that contains highly transparent, low-reflectance glass. - (a) Storefront.
-When transparency is required separately for front street ground-story facades, glass must be a minimum of 60% transmittance
+Governed by the building type regulations, the transparency of a facade is measured for each story separately using 2 regulations: (1) an overall minimum transparency percentage per story, and (2) where applicable per building type, maximum blank wall segments (per 660-132.N.(3), below).
+See Article 4.
+(1) Definition of Transparency.
+For the purposes of this zoning ordinance, transparency is the measurement of the percentage of a facade that contains highly transparent (generally clear with approximately 50% light transmittance), low-reflectance glass (a reflectance factor of no greater than 0.25, no mirrored glass).

-- factor and a reflectance factor of not greater than 0.25. - (b) All Other Windows.
-Transparency for all window, door glass, and other storefront glass must be a minimum of 50% transmittance factor and a reflectance factor of not greater than 0.25. - (c) False Windows.
+- (a) Storefront.
+When transparency is requiredseparately for front street ground-story facades, glass must be a minimum of 60% transmittancefactor and a reflectance factor of not greater than-0.25. - (b) All Other Windows: Transparency for all window, door glass, and other storefront glass must bea minimum of 50% transmittance factor and areflectance factor of not greater than 0.25. - (c) False Windows.
 The use of false or faux windows, where the window is visible from the exterior with no opening from the interior, to meet the transparency requirement is not allowed. - (2) Measurement.
 Minimum facade transparency is measured from floor-to-floor of each story separately, except for required minimum ground-story transparency as defined below.
-See Article 3 for required transparency by building type. - (a) Transparency requirements must be met with windows or glass in doors that comply with applicable transmittance and reflectance factors. - (b) The measurement may include the frame, mullions, and muntins, but may not include trim or casing. - (3) Blank Wall Segments.
-Where applicable per the building type regulations (see Article 3), blank wall segments on all facades must meet the following: - (a) No rectangular areas greater than 30% of a story's facade, as measured floor to floor, may be blank wall, without transparency.
-See Figure 660(41). - (b) No horizontal segments of a story's facade greater than 15 feet in width may be blank wall, without transparency.
+See Article 4 for required transparency by building type. - (a) Transparency requirements must be met with windows or glass in doors that comply with applicable transmittance and reflectance factors. - (b) The measurement may include the frame, mullions, and muntins, but may not include trim or casing. - (3) Blank Wall Segments.
+Where applicable per the building type regulations (see Article 4), blank wall segments on all facades must meet the following: - (a) No rectangular areas greater than 30% of a story'sfacade, as measured floor to floor, may be blankwall, without transparency.
+See Figure 660(41). - (b) No horizontal segments of a story's facade greater than 15 the dimension established in the building type regulations feet in width may be blank wall, without transparency.
 See Figure 660(42). - (4) Minimum Ground-Story Transparency.
-When a separate minimum ground-story transparency is required per the building types requirements of Article 3, the ground-story transparency is measured between 2 feet and 10 feet from the average grade at the base of the facade. - (5) Taller Spaces.
-Stories that are 18 feet or taller in height must include additional transparency on the facades consistent with the following standards.
-See Figure 660(43). - (a) Separate Ground Story Transparency Required.
-When a separate minimum ground story transparency is required per building type (see Article 3), the facade design must fulfill that requirement in addition to the minimum transparency for the remainder of the facade. - (b) No Separate Ground Story Transparency Required.
-Where no separate ground story
+When a separate minimum ground-story transparency is required per the building types requirements of Article 4, the ground-story transparency is measured between 2 feet and 10 feet from the average grade at the base of the facade. - (5) Taller Spaces.
+Stories that are 18 feet or taller in height must include additional transparency on the facades